microsud/dysbiosisR/README.md

 ## Installation

-You can install the development version of `dysbiosisR` like so:
+You can install the development version of `dysbiosisR` like this:

 ```
 devtools::install_github("microsud/dysbiosisR")